A Madea Family Funeral: Production

 Filming took place at Tyler Perry Studios in Atlanta for one week in March 2017 before filming Boo 2!
 A Madea Halloween, given that this film was released two years after that film.
-In this movie Tyler Perry plays a new character named Heathrow, Madea and Joe's brother, a Vietnam War veteran.
+In this movie, Tyler Perry plays a new character named Heathrow, Madea and Joe's brother, a Vietnam War veteran.

 Release

 The film was released in theatres in the United States on March 1, 2019 by Lionsgate, after it was originally scheduled for release in the fall of 2018.

 Lionsgate released a trailer for the film on October 31, 2018.

-The film was released to Blu-ray and DVD on June 4, 2019 by Lionsgate.
+Lionsgate released the film on Blu-ray and DVD on June 4, 2019.

 Reception

 Box office

 A Madea Family Funeral has grossed $73.3 million in the United States and Canada, and $1.5 million in other territories, for a worldwide total of $74.8 million, against a production budget of $20 million.

 In the United States and Canada, A Madea Family Funeral was released alongside Greta, and was projected to gross $18–20 million from 2,442 theaters in its opening weekend.
 It made $1.1 million from Thursday night previews, a record for the Madea films, as well as one of the highest of Perry's career.
-It went on to debut to $27.1 million, finishing second at the box office behind holdover How to Train Your Dragon: The Hidden World and marking the third-best opening of the series.
+It debuted to $27.1 million, finishing second at the box office behind holdover How to Train Your Dragon: The Hidden World and marking the third-best opening of the series.
 In its second weekend the film dropped 53% to $12.5 million, finishing third behind newcomer Captain Marvel and How to Train Your Dragon, and then made $8.1 million in its third weekend, finishing fifth.